Han-Sim/blog.hansim.dev/src/pages/posts/0017-JS-OOP.md

     console.log("drawing");
   };
 }
-//we only want to show radius and draw which are essential to public
+// we only want to show radius and draw which are essential to public
 ```

 What if computeOptimumLocation shouldn't be accessed? if calling it improperly can put the object in the bad states?